Q1 - I live in Florida, will this rink work here?

 Q2 - How does the rink work?

 A - The Ice N'Go rink solves your construction problems by providing you with a complete kit that allows you to easily and quickly build the frame work that holds the water.
 Everything is in one box including the frame components, the liner, and a special cap system to protect the liner from skate and shovel cuts.
 No need for tools and there will be no unincluded items to buy.

 We also provide a detailed set of written instructions and an instructional video to show you how to assemble your new rink, step by step.

 Q3 - Does the ground have to be 100% level?

 A - Rinks can be built on uneven ground.
 The instructions with the kit will show you how to level the border to compensate for the drop.
 It's very easy to do - but the greater the drop, the more preparation will be needed.
-Backyard rinks can have a maximum 10'' drop from the high to the low side - "municipal" rinks can handle an 8'' drop.
+The maximum slope for an EZ Rink is 3inches, for an Ice N Go it's 7inches and it is 12inches for an Ice N Go PRO.
 We HIGHLY recommend that before you do anything, you carefully measure the slope (slant, tilt, grade or drop) of your yard to make sure that you select the most level site.

 Q4 - How long does it take to set up ?